keithfukuhara/zvsample/README.md

 tar xvzf zvsample-ASDK-build.tar.gz

-Run the Installation Script
+Run the Installation Script from elevated permissions

-./install.sh
+sudo ./install.sh

 The Installation Script installs the zvsample application into the Ubuntu Server.
 To start and stop the services,